Dr. Stephanie Simon-Dack

 B.A. in Psychology and English, Goucher College, 2000

-My current obsessions include bread-baking, zombies, and puns.
+My current obsessions include baking, zombies, and puns.